advice-giver/Backend/README.md

 users           put             /users/id           updates the user with the user id.

 users           delete          /users/id           deletes the user form database with the id.

 messages        get             /messages           gets list of messages not set to private

 messages        post            /messages           posts message with above messages obj supplied

 messages        put             /messages/id        updates message with the message id.

 messages        delete          /messages/id        deletes the message from the database with the id

+advisorsGroup   get             /myMentors/id         returns all of the currently loged in

+advisorsGroup   get             /myMentors          return a list of all the users who are advisors.

+advisorsGroup   post            /myMentors          ability for user to add an advice giver as a mentor.  needs { advisor_id and seeker_id }